Huỳnh Phú Sổ: Military campaign

 In 1945, as the Japanese were defeated and Vietnam fell into a power vacuum, Sổ ordered the creation of armed units for campaigns against the local administration, landowners and French colonial forces.
 This led to the Hòa Hảo becoming less of a religious and more of a military-political movement, as people such as landowners converted in the hope that they could buy protection.

-As the Hòa Hảo began battling the French, they also came into conflict with other military organizations such as the Việt Minh and Cao Đài who were also fighting the French.
+As the Hòa Hảo began battling the French, they also came into conflict with other military organizations such as the Việt Minh (communists) and Cao Đài who were also fighting the French.
 The Hòa Hảo were in control of most of the Mekong Delta and was unwilling to toe the Việt Minh line from Hanoi.
 On 9 September 1945, a confrontation arose when a band of 15,000 Hòa Hảo, armed with hand-to-hand weapons, attacked the Việt Minh garrison at Cần Thơ.
 With their antiquated weapons, Sổ's men were slaughtered, losing thousands.
 Sổ's brother and the brother of his commander Soái were captured and executed.
-The return of French forces helped to keep the Hòa Hảo and the Việt Minh apart, but the Hòa Hảo periodically sought vengeance on the Việt Minh by tying sympathisers together and throwing them into the river to drown.
+The return of French forces helped to keep the Hòa Hảo and the Việt Minh apart, but the Hòa Hảo periodically sought vengeance on the Việt Minh by tying sympathisers of the latter together and throwing them into the river to drown.
 The Việt Minh were worried by Sổ's nationalist credentials and social structure, and attempted to co-opt him into a National Unified Front.
 It was dissolved in July 1946 after it was apparent that Sổ would not follow the Việt Minh.
 Sổ entered politics openly by creating the Viet Nam Democratic Socialist Party, known as the Dân Xã.
 This defiant move made him a target of the Việt Minh as relations deteriorated.

 Death

 The southern Việt Minh leader, Nguyễn Bình, realising that Sổ would not subordinate himself to the Việt Minh, set up a trap.
-Sổ was caught and executed in April 1947.
-His body was cut into many small pieces and scattered so that his followers could not gather them and turn his remains into an object of veneration or a shrine.
+Sổ was caught and disappeared in 16 April 1947.
+He was later believed to have been killed by the Viet Minh.
 According to Vietnamese police documents, Huỳnh Phú Sổ was arrested and executed on December 22, 1947 by the Viet Minh in Long Xuyen.

 Following his death, the Hòa Hảo's political and military power diminished as the various commanders began infighting without a centralised leadership structure and without a leader; it became basically a network of war lords, the most famous being Trần Văn Soái, named a "one-star general" by the French (a rank which does not exist in the French Army, so Văn Soái added a second one on his képi), and Ba Cụt.
-To avenge the murder of So, the Hòa Hảo joined the French in their fight against the Việt Minh, with numerous betrayals and re-rallyings (five by Ba Cụt, who was eventually guillotined).